Community Health Assessment & Plan

 Data Analysis & Collection

-This study includes a detailed analysis of secondary data to assess information regarding the health status of the community.
+The Community health Needs Assessment study includes detailed analyses of secondary data to assess information regarding the health status of the community.
 In order to perform these analyses, information was collected from numerous secondary sources, including publicly available sources as well as private sources of data.

 Additionally, primary data were collected for the general population and the at-risk or economically disadvantaged population.
 Areas of investigation included perceptions of the community health issues, unhealthy behaviors, issues with quality of life, healthy behaviors and access to medical care, dental care, prescription medications and mental-health counseling.
 Additionally, demographic characteristics of respondents were utilized to provide insights into why certain segments of the population responded differently.